 The Old American Can Factory is an historic, six-building, 130,000 sq ft industrial complex in Gowanus, Brooklyn that houses a curated community of more than 300 artisans, visual/performing artists, poets/writers, filmmakers, architects/designers, publishers, non-profit organizations and others working in the creative industries.

 The (OA) Can Factory complex was built in phases between c.
 1884 and c.
-1910, first as Somers Brothers Decorated Tinware Co and after 1901, as American Can Co which built several new buildings and upgraded the original ones.
-By the 1930’s, portions of the complex were no longer used for manufacturing cans but the facilities generally remained in operation through World War II.
-In the early 1950’s, when the buildings were sold, and through the 1970’s, the complex had fallen into disrepair, and a small variety of tenants occupied most of the complex, including several renown artists.
+1910, first by Somers Brothers Decorated Tinware Co and after 1901, by American Can Co, which added several new buildings and upgraded the older ones.
+By the 1930’s, portions of the complex were no longer used for manufacturing cans, and generally remained in operation through World War II.
+In the early 1950’s, American Can Co. sold the the complex and from then and until the early 1980’s, the buildings had fallen into disrepair, with a just a few tenants occuping much of the complex, and which consisted of just 15 very large spaces.

 To that end, XØp has produced and presented hundreds of exhibitions, performances, markets, lectures and other cultural events in and around the complex, often in collaboration with other institutions, to audiences totaling more than 100,000 persons.